francescomacri/francescomacri/README.md

 - :telescope: Currently working on my math blog.
 - :seedling: Learning LEAN, the dependently typed programming language and proof assistant.
 - :snake: Love writing code in Python.
-- :detective: Passionate about cybersecurity and creative problem solving.
+- :nut_and_bolt: Passionate about cybersecurity and creative problem solving.
-- :mag: Sometimes searching for :bug: bugs—and not just the math kind!
+- :detective: Sometimes searching for :bug: bugs — and not just the math kind!

 ## Languages and Tools :hammer_and_wrench: